 Much of the current AGI dialogue takes place under the umbrella of an unquestioned anthropocentric perspective.
 We can often take for granted that:

-“Aligning” AGI implies honing it’s possible goals down eternally to human goals and values.
+“Aligning” AGI implies honing its possible goals down eternally to human goals and values.

-A “good outcome” for AGI means “good” from the vantage-point of humanity (and not posthuman intelligences themselves).
+A “good outcome” for AGI means “good” from the vantage point of humanity (and not posthuman intelligences themselves).

-The purpose of this very brief article is to make the case that – by our own moral intuitions – cosmism is a better moral position to hold than anthropocentrism.
+The purpose of this very brief article is to make the case that, by our own moral intuitions, cosmism is a better moral position to hold than anthropocentrism.
 In other words, I’ll argue in this essay that we can and should both (a) respect and work for the betterment of the lives of hominids, and (b) consciously work towards greater and higher expansions of life itself.

 Here’s a set of suppositions that you’ll probably agree with: